-… by Samson Simon Sharaf for Veterans Today
+… by Samson Simon Sharaf for VT

 President Ashraf Ghani of Afghanistan has held out an olive branch to Afghan Taliban offering direct negotiations.
 The offer includes a ceasefire, constitutional review, recognition of women rights, prisoner swaps, new elections and rehabilitation of militants.

 At first glance it appears as a very bold move with all the right captions; too lucrative to be ignored.
 But there is a question.
 Does a predominantly US backed Northern Alliance government with a sprinkling of western educated Pashtuns have the capability, capacity and credibility to implement such a broad based initiative unless it has full international and regional backing?
 Historically, the answer is discouraging.